OpenNebula/website/content/7.0/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/lvm_drivers.md

 <!--# SAN Datastore -->

 This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server using a suitable protocol like iSCSI or Fiber Channel.
 The Hosts will interface the devices through the LVM abstraction layer.
-Virtual Machines run from a LV (logical volume) device instead of plain files.
+Virtual Machines run from an LV (logical volume) device instead of plain files.
 This reduces the overhead of having a filesystem in place and thus it may increase I/O performance.

-Disk images are stored in file format in the Image Datastore and then dumped into a LV when a Virtual Machine is created.
-The SAN Datastore can access the Image files in two different ways:
+Disk images are stored in file format in the Image Datastore and then dumped into an LV when a Virtual Machine is created.
+The image files are transferred to the Host through the SSH protocol.
+Additionally, [LVM Thin]({{% relref "#lvm-thin" %}}) can be enabled to support creating thin snapshots of the VM disks.

-* **NFS mode**: The image files are available directly in the Hosts through a distributed file system, e.g. NFS or GlusterFS (`fs_lvm`).
-* **SSH mode**: The image files are transferred to the Host through the SSH protocol (`fs_lvm_ssh`).

 ## Front-end Setup

-In either mode, the Front-end needs to have access to the Image Datastores by mounting the associated directory in `/var/lib/one/datastores/<datastore_id>`.
-In the case of the **NFS mode** the directory needs to be mounted from the NAS server.
-For the **SSH mode** you can mount any storage medium in the datastore directory.
+The Front-end needs to have access to the Image Datastores by mounting the associated directory in `/var/lib/one/datastores/<datastore_id>`.
+You can mount any storage medium in the datastore directory.

-The Front-end needs also to have access to the shared LVM either directly (see the configuration requirements below) or through a Host by specifying the `BRIDGE_LIST` attribute in the datastore template.
+The Front-end also needs access to the shared LVM, either directly (see the configuration requirements below) or through a Host by specifying the `BRIDGE_LIST` attribute in the datastore template.

 ## Hosts Setup